eeriespace/eeriespace.github.io/_posts/2022-05-01-play-report-ose-hexcrawl-noltere-p1.md

 beasts come?
 No` [tracking, 22% success rate: roll OK] `Do the tracks end in this hex?
 Yes` Ered finally sees where the tracks head to.

-`More info, d30 companion, trigger: trap` There are some odd tracks nearby `Is there something on those?
+`More info, d30 companion, trigger: trap` There are some odd traps nearby `Is there something on those?
 No`, but they haven't caught anything and they haven't been manipulated either.
 But the tracks definitely end here.
 She is sure of it.